ABC Guide to Travel Health - Vaccines, Vaccinations

 Precautions and prevention7,17

 • Vaccination.
 All travellers should be up-to-date with their diphtheria vaccination, which is recommended in Australia as part of the standard vaccination schedule.
+Diphtheria vaccine is given in combination with tetanus vaccine or with both tetanus and pertussis vaccines.
 (See your doctor)

 (Please read the Disclaimer before using the ABC Guide to Travel Health).